-If you are new to the automotive industry and getting your feet wet with the terminology, this article is for you!
+This article is for you if you are new to the automotive industry and getting your feet wet with the terminology!

-Below are the top five automotive acronyms for all the newbies like myself:
+Below are the top five automotive acronyms commonly used in the Automotive industry:

-- OEM or Original Equipment Manufacturer.
-This one may be the most essential term out of the entire bunch – this is your brand!
+- OEM or Original Equipment Manufacturer: This one may be an essential term out of the entire list of automotive terminology – this is the brand!
 Toyota, Honda, GMC, Ford, Acura – the list goes on.
 If you don’t remember any other acronym, remember this one. https://www.investopedia.com/ask/answers/041515/what-original-equipment-manufacturer-oem-automotive-sector.asp

 Now let’s discuss some of the crucial marketing acronyms that will aid in your automotive success online:

-- CTR or Click-Through Rate.
-This is the rate of traffic that is clicking on a link from a digital ad to your website.
-This helps you know if your message and artwork are compelling enough to make your customer want to learn more.
+- CTR or Click-Through Rate: is the rate of traffic clicking on a link from a digital ad to your website.
+You can calculate this rate by taking the number of clicks divided by impressions helps you know if your ads or content are compelling enough to make your customer want to learn more.

-- KPI or Key Performance Indicators.
-KPIs are measured through your website’s Google Analytics (link).
-They let you know what is working by showing you what is driving traffic to your website.
-Once these indicators have been identified, you can focus your attention (and budget) to those specific keywords, collateral, artwork, or ads that are working well.
+- KPI or Key Performance Indicators: KPIs are measured through your website’s Google Analytics.
+They let you know what is working by showing you what drives traffic to your website.
+Once these indicators have been identified, you can focus your attention (and budget) on those specific keywords, collateral, artwork, or ads that are working well.

-If your dealership has been looking for a digital partner in 2019, consider Dealer Authority.
-Our team holds an average of 11 years in the automotive industry and takes great pride in building custom digital strategies for all of our clients to provide them with the competitive edge in their market.
-Let us help you and your marketing team go from digital newbies to marketing masterminds.
+If your dealership has been looking for a digital partner, consider Dealer Authority.
+Our team holds an average of 11 years in the automotive industry and takes great pride in building custom digital strategies for our clients to provide them with a competitive edge in their market.
+Let us help you and your marketing team from digital newbies to marketing masterminds.